EAISI/discover-projects/README.md

 # JADS Discover Machine Learning projects

 ## A selection of 'discovery projects' for getting hands-on experience in machine learning
 This repository was developed as part of the Discover track at the [Jheronimus Academy of Data Science (JADS)](https://www.jads.nl/professionaleducation.html).
 The aim of these 'discovery projects' is to facilitate the participants in getting hands-on experience in building a model following the CRISP-DM framework.
-Learning-by-doing is arguably the best way to get through the valley of despair as quickly as possible.
+Learning-by-doing is arguably the best way to get through the [valley of despair](https://mensenengedrag.nl/2019/06/05/the-dunning-kruger-effect-in-innovation/) as quickly as possible.

 ![CRISP-DM framework](https://exde.files.wordpress.com/2009/03/crisp_visualguide.png?w=768)

-##

-It contains a selection of public datasets including worked out examples (notebooks) in R, Python and H2) Flow.
+## A curated selection of public datasets, notebooks, articles and other stuff from the commons
+[Made with the creative commons in mind](https://creativecommons.org/use-remix/made-with-cc/), we have used and remixed what we think are the most useful datasets, notebooks, articles available in the public domain.
+Each folder contains a set of materials for a given dataset, with specific assignments and questions.
+Examples of solutions and best practices are included in R and Python notebooks.
+In due course we aim to add [H2O Flow](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/flow.html) for those preferring to work using a graphical UI.

+  - [Ames Housing dataset by Dean de Kock (2011)](http://jse.amstat.org/v19n3/decock.pdf): an alternative, more detailed and rich dataset than the Boston housing dataset (which dates from 1978).
+Available on [Kaggle](https://www.kaggle.com/prevek18/ames-housing-dataset) and via the [AmesHousing R package](https://cran.r-project.org/web/packages/AmesHousing/AmesHousing.pdf).
+  - [UCI Heart Disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease): Four combined databases compiling heart disease information.
+This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
+The "goal" field refers to the presence of heart disease in the patient.
+It is integer valued from 0 (no presence) to 4.
+Also available on [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci), [data.world](https://data.world/uci/heart-disease) and included in the [kmed R package](https://cran.r-project.org/web/packages/kmed/index.html)